What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 We’re in the dark here.
 The people that are in our custody shouldn’t be here.
 The state should be ashamed of themselves and the court should be ashamed of themselves.

-We escort her to her room, the officers help her get her wet clothes off and give her medication and she goes to sleep.
-And you come back and look in her room and you see this woman who was just in a severe crisis and is laying there in a balled-up position with a blanket over her.
+We escort her to her room, the officers help her get her wet clothes off and give her medication, and she goes to sleep.
+And you come back and look in her room, and you see this woman who was just in a severe crisis and is there in a balled-up position with a blanket over her.
 What are we doing?
 What are we doing?

 You can’t just take a mentally ill person and lock them away.
 Society has already shown it doesn’t work.
 Why would we do it here?
 Not one of these people should be here.